huawei-noah/noah-research/EvoFabric/README.md

 * **Versatile Across Scenarios**: Whether it’s the research scenario for rapid prototype validation or the engineering scenario for large-scale deployment, it can provide a solid foundation and flexible expansion points.

+* **Industry Compatibility**: Focus on the construction and research of industry-specific Agent capabilities, leverage industry knowledge and expert experience efficiently, and enhance industry operational efficiency.
 ## 🚀 QuickStart

 ### Installation